tetratelabs/wazero/README.md

 [GitHub Actions](https://github.com/actions/virtual-environments).

 * Interpreter
-  * Ubuntu is tested on amd64 (native) as well arm64 and riscv64 via emulation.
+  * Linux is tested on amd64 (native) as well arm64 and riscv64 via emulation.
   * MacOS and Windows are only tested on amd64.
 * JIT
-  * Ubuntu is tested on amd64 (native) as well arm64 via emulation.
+  * Linux is tested on amd64 (native) as well arm64 via emulation.
   * MacOS and Windows are only tested on amd64.

 wazero has no dependencies and doesn't require CGO.
 This means it can also be